Lorna Sullivan: President

 Parent to Parent became part of Andrea’s life in 2007 when her son was diagnosed with the genetic condition Fragile X syndrome.
 She is a past regional committee president, a current Support Parent and contracted facilitator for Parent to Parent.

-Andrea works as the national coordinator for Fragile X New Zealand.
+Andrea works as the Executive Director for Fragile X New Zealand.

 From Hamilton, Martin has extensive experience in governance, business and education.